aimms/documentation/webui/library.rst

 * ``PagePath(indexPageId)`` - This string parameter indexed on ``AllPageIDs`` set maps the path for each page created.
 * ``PageName(indexPageId)`` - This string parameter indexed on ``AllPageIDs`` set maps the path for each page created.

+.. _public-page-and-widget-specification-declarations:

-Public Page and Widget Specification Declarations:
+.. rubric:: Public Page and Widget Specification Declarations

 * ``SidePanelSpecification`` - This set is the specification for the side panel pages.
 The string parameters used to `configure the side panels <side-panels.html#configuring-side-panels>`_ on pages are indexed on this set.
 * ``WidgetActionSpecification`` - This set is the specification for adding `widget actions <widget-options.html#widget-actions>`_ .
 The string parameters used to configure the widget actions on certain widgets are indexed on this set.
 * ``PageActionSpecification`` - This set is the specification for adding `page actions <page-settings.html#page-actions>`_.
 The string parameters used to configure the primary action and secondary actions on certain pages are indexed on this set.

+.. _public-webui-frontend-state-support-declarations:

-Public WebUI Frontend State Support Declarations:
+.. rubric:: Public WebUI Frontend State Support Declarations

 (note: this section was introduced with AIMMS 4.72, as the 'webui state support' `Experimental Features <experimental-features.html>`_.)